 Last evening a Good Friday service was held in the church at eight o'clock, and the sacrament of the Lord's Supper was administered.
-The Minister delivered an address appropriate to the day, while Miss Mary Lenander, a graduate of the Royal Conservatory of Music at Leipsic and who de-lighted a recent meeting of the Women's Guild, sang "He Is Despised," from Han-dal's Massich del's Messiah.
+The Minister delivered an address appropriate to the day, while Miss Mary Lenander, a graduate of the Royal Conservatory of Music at Leipsic and who delighted a recent meeting of the Women's Guild, sang "He Is Despised," from Handel's Messiah.

-The Church School exercises for Easter morning will be held in the church at 9.45, and are being directed by Mrs. Donald G. Clark.
-The regular morning service on Easter will be held at 11, with special music, including an anthem, "The Resurrection" (Harry Rowe Shelley), and a soprano solo, "Alleluia!"
+The Church School exercises for Easter morning will be held in the church at 9.45, and are being directed by Mrs. Donald G. The regular morning service on Easter will be held at 11, with special music, including an anthem, "The Resurrection" (Harry Rowe Shelley), and a soprano solo, "Alleluia!"
 (Charles Humphries), by Mrs. William Furgerson, the violin obligato being played by Mrs. Charles Clifford Miller.
-Mrs. Charles H Scammell, chairman of the mucharles H Scammell, charman of the music committee, is directing the music.
+Mrs. Charles H Scammell, chairman of the music committee, is directing the music.
 There will be a chorus of 16 voices.
 The Minister's theme for the day will be "The Resurrection of Our Faith."
 After the service the Minister leaves for his former parish in Fairfield, where he is to speak at a Vesper service in the later afternoon.

 A series of meetings for young people and others who may care to attend is being planned for Sunday evenings beginning with April 8.
-These meetings will be most informal in character with talks by the Minister.
+These meetings will be most informal in character, with talks by the Minister.

-in character, with talks by the Minister.
 A series of conferences on "The Organization of the Church in the Light of Its Mission" is being planned for Wednesday evenings beginning April 4.

 The Women's Guild will meet at the home of Mrs. F. Clark Thompson, 39 Winter Street, Friday afternoon, 2 o'clock, April 13.
-Allen T. Burns, director of the National Information Bureau, will speak.
+Allen T. Burns, director of the National Informa-tion Bureau, will speak.
 This bureau is a cooperative effort for the standardization of national, social, civic, and philanthropic work, and the protection of the contributing public.

-Mr. Burns has just returned from six months spent necessary and he will experiences there.
+Mr. Burns has just returned from six months spent n